Home » Blog » Developing Music Literacy » Lay the Foundation » Homework in Elementary Music Classes, Really?

 Create Sequential Music Resources with Take it Home Pages

 Sequential lessons which build on prior learning are essential.
-Each lesson should only introduce one new element at a time.
+Each lesson should introduce only one new element at a time.
 And, each “new” element should be rehearsed with multiple songs.
 Each concept should be secure before you add additional elements.

-Take it Home Pages Help to Build Advocacy for Your Music Program
+How Take it Home Pages Build Advocacy

 Pick Up Your Free Lesson with “Take it Home” Pages